 If you are involved in a traffic accident, remain calm.
 Call 911 to report the crash and wait for help.
 Do not engage the other driver, especially if the driver seems anxious or hostile.

 As soon as possible, seek medical treatment for your injuries.
 If you are unsure whether you might be injured, it is best to be checked by a doctor.
 Some car accident injuries might not present symptoms for a few hours or days following the crash.

 Don’t let the insurance adjuster pressure you to accept a quick settlement offer.
 You have the right to legal counsel before accepting a settlement agreement.
-Ensure you know how much your personal injury claim is worth by exercising your right to seek legal advice before signing any insurance documents.
+Ensure you know how much your claim is worth by exercising your right to seek legal advice before signing any insurance documents.